Deaths or serious injuries on the railways can have a huge impact on those involved, so we make sure we support stations affected by an incident.

 Trauma support training for rail managers

-In addition to the support provided locally by branches, Samaritans also delivers training to people managers within the rail industry.
+In addition to the support provided locally by branches, Samaritans also delivers training to people managers within the rail industry, either virtually or face to face.
 Trauma Support Training is designed to equip attendees with the skills to help them when their colleagues may be suffering from trauma after an incident, as well as giving them the skills to talk with them and if needed refer them on to further support.
-This training has been delivered to over 1,300 rail managers and British Transport Police officers to date and continues to be hugely well received.
+This training has been delivered to over 1,800 rail managers and British Transport Police officers to date and continues to be hugely well received.

 Supporting the local community through railway stations